 Some crucial points stating the importance of upskilling have been outlined below:

 Considering the efforts and investments involved, recruiting qualified applicants to fill vacant positions is arduous.
 However, by upskilling existing employees, an organization can engender loyalty and instill multitasking skills by broadening employees' horizons at work.
-As a result, minimizing money and time spent on hiring new employees.
+As a result, it minimizes the money and time spent on hiring new employees.

 According to LinkedIn’s 2023 Workplace Learning Report, 93% of organizations are concerned about employee retention.
 For most of them, providing learning opportunities remains the top way to improve retention.
 Upskilling fosters a learning culture that inspires employees to stay associated with their organization for a long time, significantly contributing to higher employee retention rates.